hawkkiller/cursorlive/docs/README.md

 Walkthrough for Cursor AI.
 This doc is a notes for speaker that presents Cursor features.
 Here I want to share how I use Cursor as a developer.

+1. Define The Problem
+2. Talk about Tab Completion and show it in action with copyWith/equality example.
+3. Talk about Inline Edit, show it in action with rewriting something.
+Also show it in Ask mode and in terminal.
+4. Talk about Agent, show it in action with a task of implementing authentication screen.
+5. Show cursor rules and how they improve the quality of the generated code.
+6. Show Figma MCP and show how to create a design with it.

 ## Problem(s)

 Our profession is highly connected to exploring new concepts, learning new technologies, finding answers to questions, and finding solutions to problems or workarounds.